extinction-bounties/extbounties-site/content/main-sequence/02-the-gist.md

-By *controlling the flow of information* vigorously, organized criminals are able to push their Beckerian detection rate down far lower than even most criminals acting alone achieve (no self-respecting drug lord is going to let you use a weak PIN on your burner phone).
+By *controlling the flow of information* vigorously, organized criminals are able to push their Beckerian detection rate down far lower than even most criminals acting alone achieve (no self-respecting drug lord is going to let you arrange deals without a burner phone).
 Add into this the fear that potential insiders who want to go to the police have about *the police themselves*, and you have a recipe for letting almost all organized crime go uncaught, and unanswered for.